HomeSpan/HomeSpan/docs/CLI.md

 * **i** - print summary information about the HAP Database
   * This provides an outline of the device's HAP Database showing all Accessories, Services, and Characteristics you instantiated in your HomeSpan sketch, followed by a table showing whether you have overridden any of the virtual methods for each Service.
 Note this output is also provided at startup after the Welcome Message as HomeSpan check the database for errors.

+* **c** - print sketch and chip configuration information
+  * This produces the same output that HomeSpan normally displays whenever the device first starts up.
+Information includes details about the ESP32 chip, built-in peripherals, which partition is being used, which pins are used for the Status LED and Control Button, and other related settings.

 * **d** - print the full HAP Accessory Attributes Database in JSON format
   * This outputs the full HAP Database in JSON format, exactly as it is transmitted to any HomeKit device that requests it (with the exception of the newlines and spaces that make it easier to read on the screen).
 Note that the value tag for each Characteristic will reflect the *current* value on the device for that Characteristic.